 As another interesting read, this book covers several important law cases from around the world to display just how messy and diverse law can be and the different approaches lawyers take to tackle cases.

-This book also delves into some of the social influences behind the cases and the entire legal processes from start to finish.
+This book also delves into some of the social influences behind the cases and the entire legal process from start to finish.
 Is Eating People Wrong? can help students gain a better understanding of legal action and just how dynamic law is!

 Any aspiring judge or lawyer knows the name Ruth Bader Ginsburg!
 Her autobiography gives insight into her journey to becoming a Supreme Court judge and details some of her famous trials.